havelessbemore/munkres/README.md

 - `createCostMatrix(workers, jobs, costFn)`: Generates a cost matrix based on the given workers, jobs, and cost function.
 - `getMaxCost(costMatrix)`: Finds the maximum cost in a given cost matrix.
 - `getMinCost(costMatrix)`: Finds the minimum cost in a given cost matrix.
 - `invertCostMatrix(costMatrix, bigVal?)`: Inverts the costs in the given matrix, useful for converting between minimizing and maximizing problems.
+If `bigVal` is not given, the matrix's max cost is used instead.
 - `negateCostMatrix(costMatrix)`: Negates all costs in the given matrix, also useful for converting between minimizing and maximizing problems.

 ## Community and Support